nextflow-io/nextflow/docs/config.rst

   name = value

 Please note, string values need to be wrapped in quotation characters while numbers and boolean values (``true``, ``false``) do not.
 Also note that values are typed.
-THis means that, for example, ``1`` is different from ``'1'`` — the first is interpreted as the number one, while the latter is interpreted as a string value.
+This means that, for example, ``1`` is different from ``'1'`` — the first is interpreted as the number one, while the latter is interpreted as a string value.

 Config variables
 ----------------

-Configuration properties can be used as variables in the configuration file, by using the usual ``$propertyName`` or ``${expression}`` syntax.
+Configuration properties can be used as variables in the configuration file by using the ``$propertyName`` or ``${expression}`` syntax.

 For example::